hey-amo/hey-amo/README.md

-# Hi there, I'm Amo.
+## Hi there, I'm Amo.

-I dabble with Swift, SwiftUI.

-I like games, and some of my examples are lightweight game implementations.

-I'm currently looking for work as a junior swift developer.
+> **I'm currently looking for work as a junior swift developer**

+I currently relearning Swift, SwiftUI.

 ### Currently working on

 - Swift.cv - A collection of standalone Swift demo projects for recruiters, employers, startups
-- SkillsBootcamp-GC - A repo collecting work undertaken on the `Full Stack development` skills bootcamp
+- Merchants (Swift) - A simple swift implementation of a Reiner Knizia in Swift
+- Merchants (JS) - A simple swift implementation of a Reiner Knizia in Javascript

 ### Completed

 - PHPSamples - A collection of PHP demos undertaken on a 2025 `PHP Foundations` skills bootcamp

-### Backlog

-- TikTakToe - A simple demo of TikTakToe using SwiftUI
-- PokerDice - A lightweight implementation game of Poker dice using SwiftUI
-- Engineyard - An implementation of a popular board game (TBC)
-- ExecutiveDecision - An implementation of a popular board game (TBC)
+- SkillsBootcamp-GC - A repo collecting work undertaken on the `Full Stack development` skills bootcamp

 ### Languages

 - Swift 5.x, SwiftUI
-- PHP 5-7+
+- PHP 5-7+, MySQL, SQL
 - HTML5, CSS3
+- Vanilla JS

 # Connect

-TBC
+Hiring?
+Drop me a message